 “Mother Nature is the artist in her work” she says.
 “She created the form and chose the colors.
 I am the interpreter.
 I honor her by trying to be as true as possible to the original photo.”

 Learn more about Mary Alice Hart at her website: https://maryahartcreates.wordpress.com/

 From Photo to Fabric

 A one-hour digital slide and trunk show demonstrating a simple method of transforming your photos into fabric art.
 Your computer and printer can be used to create a master pattern and pattern templates and like a jigsaw puzzle the pieces come together to replicate the photo.
 Sewing is also the quilting in this technique.

 Workshop: Wild Rose

 Try this simple method of machine applique that involves no sewing until the piece is assembled, stacked with batting and backing and ready to quilt.
 Have fun building the turned-edge “hand-applique by machine” piece and learn to texture fabric and create shadow with tulle.
-Class may choose dogwood, poinsettia or red rose design.
+Our class will be using the Wild Rose pattern.